Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Triage of Gaia binaries

 \subsection{Classification probability}

-The AMRF classification of the binaries in our sample is based on the three probabilities:
+We move now to dividing the cleaned sample into the three classes of Section~\ref{sec:triage}.
+Because of the uncertainties of the theoretical boundaries and the uncertainties of the primary mass and $\mathcal{A}$, our classification is of probabilistic nature.
+We derive three probabilities:

-These probabilities are evaluated using Monte-Carlo experiments.
+using Monte-Carlo experiments.
 To consider the uncertainties of the orbital elements, we randomly drew $N=10^5$ random instances of the Thiele-Innes parameters, parallax, period, eccentricity and primary mass.
 The sampling was performed while considering the uncertainties and covariance between the parameters, as reported in the \textit{Gaia} catalogue.

 As proposed by \citet{shahaf19}, the values of the AMRF and primary mass determine the classification of the binary.
 We calculated $\mathcal{A}$, $\mathcal{A}_{\textsc{ms}}$, and $\mathcal{A}_{\textsc{tr}}$ for each draw, and estimated the class-III probability by